-Algorithmic Thinking has recently become a buzzword among programmers.
-It is a method for solving problems based on a clear definition of steps: logically and repeatedly.
-This could help us understand several problem-solving strategies.
+Algorithmic thinking has recently become a buzzword among programmers.
+It is a method for solving problems based on a clear definition of steps: logical and repetitive.
+This can help us understand various problem-solving strategies.

-In programming, two skills are critical to solving a coding problem: 1) Identifying and designing an efficient solution approach and 2) Converting the solution approach into a correct code.
-Some programmers face challenges developing the first skill, which requires algorithmic thinking.
-On another side, sometimes interviewers offering problems during interviews claim that they are more interested in how an interviewee approaches a problem than the implementation of the solution.
-Showing expertise in algorithmic thinking and applying problem-solving strategies can be an attractive way to impress a potential employer.
+Some programmers may struggle with the first skill, which requires algorithmic thinking.
+On the other hand, during interviews, some employers may be more interested in how a candidate approaches a problem than the actual implementation of the solution.
+So, demonstrating expertise in algorithmic thinking can be a way to impress a potential employer.

-The critical question is: How do we develop algorithmic thinking independently from learning programming?
-There are several ways of it!
+The critical question is: How do we develop algorithmic thinking independently of learning programming?
+There are several ways to do it!
 Let's explore.

 Here are some more examples of such types of puzzles: